freeyland/docker-magento/README.md

 - `images`: Docker images for nginx and php
 - `compose`: sample setups with Docker Compose

-> The Magento 1 version of this development environment has been deprecated and is no longer supported.
-PHP 5 was used as it's base, and that version has reached end-of-life.
-If you still wish to use this setup, please reference [compose/magento-1 on tag 20.1.1](https://github.com/markshust/docker-magento/tree/20.1.1/compose/magento-1), but please be aware these images are no longer maintained.

 ## Prerequisites

 This setup assumes you are running Docker on a computer with at least 4GB of allocated RAM, a dual-core, and an SSD hard drive.
 [Download & Install Docker Desktop](https://www.docker.com/products/docker-desktop).

 This configuration has been tested on Mac & Linux.

-> **Windows Configurations**: The Windows configuration does not currently work and is in need of a contributor to get functional once again.
-Please see [issue 100](https://github.com/markshust/docker-magento/issues/100) to contribute.

 ## Quick Setup